profgaelle/profgaelle-website-2024/content/bio/index.md

 draft = false
 title = 'Bio'
 +++
- am Professor of Behavioural Science at Kingston Business School, where I led research and enterprise strategy (2019–2025) and served as Town House Fellow (2023–2024).
+ I am Professor of Behavioural Science at Kingston Business School, where I led research and enterprise strategy (2019–2025) and served as Town House Fellow (2023–2024).
 I am a member of the Behaviour, Business and Policy Institute at Kingston University and I lead the BeSCi research group, exploring behavioural insights, decision-making, and creative cognition.

 My research investigates how people make decisions, solve problems, and regulate motivation—especially in creative, organisational, sustainability, and healthcare contexts.
 I’ve published over 60 peer-reviewed articles and received funding from the Wellcome Trust, Leverhulme Trust, Sanofi-Pasteur, and others.